epasveer/QColorButton/README.md

 LICENSE
 =======

-QColorButton source code is licensed under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0.html), Version 2.0.
+QColorButton source code is licensed under the MIT License.